MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ---

 If you use an *OAuth prompt*, this invoke activity must be forwarded to the dialog.
-We will do so in the `TeamsActivityHandler`.
+You can do so in the `TeamsActivityHandler`.
 Add the following code to your main dialog file.

 # [C#](#tab/csharp)